Wheaty-Leaves/my-grades/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Canvas Student Marks Extender

+This project aims to provide a way for student to view their marks in a convienient centralised location.
+The system would colate marks from My Uni, a manually uploaded speadsheet, the Computer Science web submission system ext.

-* Ruby version
+* Ruby version 3.1.2

 * System dependencies